usrgnome/SurvivalGame/README.md

 The following repository contains the scaffold code to create a simple io game.
 It is recommended that you use this project as a reference rather than a base to create your own projects from.
 The current status of this project is [unstable]unstable[/unstable] as many features have been rushed to work, without proper testing and thought.

+## Demo

+You can find a live staging server instance here: https://staging.tinyjsvm.com/

 ## Installation

 ```bash